Ketel Marte Player Props: Diamondbacks vs. Nationals

 Ketel Marte At The Plate

-- Marte is hitting .267 with seven doubles, two triples, five home runs and seven walks.
+- Marte has seven doubles, two triples, five home runs and eight walks while batting .259.

-- Among the qualifying hitters, he ranks 73rd in batting average, while his on-base percentage ranks 101st and he is 37th in slugging.
+- Among qualifying hitters in MLB play, he ranks 87th in batting average, 117th in on-base percentage, and 48th in slugging.

-- In 67.9% of his 28 games this season, Marte has picked up at least one hit.
-He's also had seven multi-hit games.

-- He has hit a long ball in five games this year (17.9%), leaving the park in 4.3% of his plate appearances.
+- Marte has picked up a hit in 20 of 30 games this year, with multiple hits seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.